abhishake99/AIOdriver/README.md

 ### Mobile WebDriver Creation

-To create a Edge WebDriver:
+To create a Mobile WebDriver:

 ```python
 from AIOdriver.functions import createwebdriver